National Hockey League on the radio: Canada

-CBC Radio aired Saturday night HNIC broadcasts through 1965, switching to Sunday Night NHL Hockey from 1965–76, after which the games moved exclusively to television coverage.
-In Toronto, CFRB (originally a CNR Radio affiliate) continued to simulcast Maple Leaf games for many years alongside CBC Radio's Toronto station CBL.
+CBC Radio carried Saturday-night Hockey Night in Canada broadcasts through the 1964–65 NHL season.
+It replaced them with Sunday Night NHL Hockey, which aired from the 1965–66 NHL season through the 1975–76 NHL season, after which the network's NHL coverage became exclusively televised.
+In Toronto, CFRB continued to simulcast Maple Leafs games for many years alongside the CBC's Toronto station, CBL.